-e.
-In the CBD zoning district, required street frontage buffers must be at least 3 feet in width and include a minimum 3-foot tall decorative metal or wrought-iron fence or brick, stone, cast stone, or stamped concrete wall.

-- f.
-Groundcover plants must be provided in all street frontage buffer areas that are not covered by fences or walls. - g.
+- Section View - must be at least 3 feet in width and include a minimum 3 foot tall decorative metal or wrought-iron fence or brick, stone, cast stone, or stamped concrete wall.an S1 screen, in accordance with Sec.
+65.070-C1. - e.
+Groundcover plants must be provided in all street frontage buffer areas that are not covered by fences or walls. - f.
 The vehicle overhang allowance described in 65.050-D4 applies to parking spaces abutting street frontage buffer areas.